Little-Town-Labs/HomeSchoolTracker/memory-bank/testing-assessment-2025-01.md

 - **Month 3**: Implement performance testing and monitoring

 ## Decision Context
 This assessment was conducted to understand the current testing maturity and identify improvement opportunities.
 The findings show that while the project has excellent testing infrastructure and documentation, there's a significant gap in unit test coverage that should be addressed to ensure long-term maintainability and faster development cycles.

+# Unit Test Status Update — June 2025

+**Summary:**
+- All unit tests in `src/__tests__/components/` now pass except for one test in `UserDialogs.test.tsx`:
+  - Failing: `UserRoleDialog › handles errors during update` (error message not found after simulating an error)
+- All other tests are up to date, pass, and follow best practices.
+- Major improvements:
+  - Accessibility and async handling fixes
+  - Test selectors and error handling updated
+  - Environment variable usage made Jest-compatible
+  - TypeScript errors resolved

+**Next Steps:**
+- Debug and fix the remaining error handling test in `UserDialogs.test.tsx` if needed.
+- Continue expanding coverage and maintaining best practices.